How to Make Report Card in Excel (Download Free Template)

 📌 Step 3: Create Term-Wise Report Card

-Now, the main step to make a report card in Excel is to create a term-wise report card for each student from the second step.
+Now, the main step to making a report card in Excel is to create a term-wise report card for each student from the second step.
 Follow the steps below carefully for making this term-wise report card. 👇

 Steps: